aphan17/autos/README.md

 }
 ```

 DELETE TECHNICIAN: To delete a technican from the system, you would need to follow the same address as technical detail but change the request type to "DELETE".
 No data needs to be provided.
-You will need to pull the "id" value like in "TECHNICAL DETAIL" to ensure you are deleted the correct technician.
+You will need to pull the "id" value like in "TECHNICAL DETAIL" to ensure you have deleted the correct technician.
 Once you sumbit the DELETE request, the following message will be returned:
 ```
 {
 	"message": "delete successful"